MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 For more information, see [Differences between Azure Network Policy and Calico policies and their capabilities](/azure/aks/use-network-policies#differences-between-azure-and-calico-policies-and-their-capabilities).

 > [!NOTE]
 > AKS supports these networking models: kubenet, Azure Container Networking Interface (CNI), and Azure CNI Overlay.
 The CNI models are the more advanced models and a CNI-based model is required for enabling Azure Network Policy.
-In the non-overlay CNI model, every pod gets an IP address from the subnet address space.
-Resources within the same network (or peered resources) can access the pods directly through their IP address.
-NAT isn't needed for routing that traffic.
 Both CNI models are highly performant, with performance between pods on par with virtual machines in a virtual network.
-Azure CNI also offers enhanced security control because it enables the use Azure Network Policy.
-It's recommended that Azure CNI Overlay be used for IP address constrained deployments, which only allocates IP addresses from the nodepool subnet(s) for the nodes and uses a highly optimized overlay layer for pod IPs.
 A CNI-based networking model is recommended.
 >
+> In the non-overlay CNI model, every pod gets an IP address from the subnet address space.
+Resources within the same network (or peered resources) can access the pods directly through their IP address.
+NAT isn't needed for routing that traffic.
+>
+> Azure CNI also offers enhanced security control because it enables the use Azure Network Policy.
+It's recommended that Azure CNI Overlay be used for IP address constrained deployments, which only allocates IP addresses from the node pool subnet(s) for the nodes and uses a highly optimized overlay layer for pod IPs.
+>
 > For information about the models, see [Choosing a CNI network model to use](/azure/aks/azure-cni-overlay#choosing-a-network-model-to-use) and [Compare kubenet and Azure CNI network models](/azure/aks/concepts-network#compare-network-models).

 ### Management traffic

 As part of running the cluster, the Kubernetes API server will receive traffic from resources that want to do management operations on the cluster, such as requests to create resources or the scale the cluster.
-Examples of those resources include the build agent pool in a DevOps pipeline, a Bastion subnet, and node pools themselves.
+Examples of those resources include the build agent pool in a DevOps pipeline, an Azure Bastion instance within the Bastion subnet, and node pools themselves.
 Instead of accepting this management traffic from all IP addresses, use AKS's Authorized IP Ranges feature to only allow traffic from your authorized IP ranges to the API server.

 For more information, see [Define API server authorized IP ranges](/azure/aks/api-server-authorized-ip-ranges).

 For an additional layer of control, at the cost of additional complexity, you can provision a private AKS cluster.
-By using a private cluster, you can ensure network traffic between your API server and your node pools remains on the private network only, it is not exposed to the internet.
+By using a private cluster, you can ensure network traffic between your API server and your node pools remains on the private network only and is never exposed to the internet.
 For more information, see [AKS Private Clusters](/azure/aks/private-clusters).

 ## Add secret management